Azure/azure-sdk-for-java/sdk/purview/azure-analytics-purview-sharing/README.md

 ### Delete a Sent Share

-A sent share can be deleted by the data provider to stop sharing their data.
+A sent share can be deleted by the data provider to stop sharing their data with all data consumers.

 ```java com.azure.analytics.purview.sharing.deleteSentShare
 SentSharesClient sentSharesClient =